 If you have set up Screenshot to copy to the clipboard, for instance, a screenshot created with the standard Mac screenshot shortcut Command Shift 4 will copy to the clipboard for pasting.

-Important exception: The keyboard shortcuts that explicitly copy screenshots to the keyboard (namely Command Control Shift 3 and Command Control Shift 4) will always do just that.
+Important exception: The keyboard shortcuts that explicitly copy screenshots to the clipboard (namely Command Control Shift 3 and Command Control Shift 4) will always do just that.